Western journalists are getting squeezed out of China by superpower tensions

 The departure of Fifield has left The Post to cover China from afar, although its Beijing bureau will continue under two full-time Chinese researchers.
 Correspondent Gerry Shih was effectively expelled from China in March; a new correspondent, Eva Dou, has been unable to gain accreditation since March, nominally as a result of coronavirus restrictions.
 Despite the restrictions, The Post’s foreign editor, Douglas Jehl, said the news organization “will continue to vigorously cover China and its relations with the U.S.”

-Spokespeople for the Wall Street Journal and Bloomberg declined to comment.
+Spokespeople for the Wall Street Journal and Bloomberg News declined to comment.

-The two Australian journalists, Bill Birtles of the Australian Broadcasting Corp. and Michael Smith of the Australian Financial Review, beat a hasty departure from China earlier this month after Chinese officials detained them.
-Authorities questioned them about their association with Cheng Lei, a Chinese-born Australian who serves as a news anchor for Chinese state broadcaster CGTN.
+The two Australian journalists, Bill Birtles of the Australian Broadcasting Corp. and Michael Smith of the Australian Financial Review, hastily departed from China earlier this month after Chinese officials questioned them.
+Authorities asked them about their association with Cheng Lei, a Chinese-born Australian who serves as a news anchor for Chinese state broadcaster CGTN.
 She was detained on Aug.
 14 for reasons that remain unclear.

 The reporters spent four days holed up in the Australian Embassy in Beijing and the consulate in Shanghai while diplomats negotiated their departure.
 They were finally cleared to leave, eliminating the last Australian reporters in the country.